CowboyCollective/CowboyCollective.github.io/music.md

 ====================
 If you get selected the Cowboy Collective will award you half of the money upfront.
 That's $500!

-Use these funds to help make your video.
+**You will then have a MAXIMUM of TWO MOTHS to make the video!** Use these funds to help make your video.
 Maybe you need to buy a camera or some nice cowboy hats.
 The Cowboy Collective might check in with you during this time, but it really is your project.
 If you are feeling stuck or need help along the way, remember that there are all kinds of nice cowboys that are part of the collective.
 They might be willing to lend a hand or offer some expertise!!

 <br>Step 04: Claim Your Bounty!
 ====================